What is a Credit Note?

 There are a few important features we need to know.
 Here are they –

-- It is issued by the seller: When the buyer issues the debit note, the seller responds by issuing this note which states that the seller would credit the buyer’s account so that the buyer needs to pay less or can avail other goods for the same amount paid.
+- It is issued by the seller: When the buyer issues the debit note, the seller responds by issuing this note which states that the seller would credit the buyer’s account so that the buyer needs to pay less or can avail of other goods for the same amount paid.

-- It isn’t a good sign for a seller: It isn’t a good sign for the seller because by issuing credit note, the seller has to reduce the amount from the sales they have charged from the buyer.
+- It isn’t a good sign for a seller: It isn’t a good sign for the seller because by issuing a credit note, the seller has to reduce the amount from the sales they have charged from the buyer.

 - Red ink is used: Since the amount is reduced from the sales, it is perceived as a negative amount.
 That’s why red ink is used.

 - It can be issued by the buyer as well: In one condition, the buyer issues a credit note for the seller.
 When the seller undercharges the buyer, the buyer issues the credit note for the seller.

 - Sales return book is changed: As it is issued, in certain cases, sales return book is changed if the amount of sales is reduced because of defective goods.

-This has been a guide to Credit Note and why is it issued?
-Here we also discuss the accounting of credit notes and its characteristics.
+This has been a guide to Credit Note and its meaning.
+Here we also discuss the accounting of credit notes, why are they issued and its characteristics.
 You can also learn about basic accounting from these articles below –